October 8, 2013

 U.S. Cellular: Gave at least one USDA employee a 15 percent discount on her bill.

 Verizon: The company offers federal employee discounts of 20 percent or more on phones, calling plans and accessories.
 Check here to find out if you are eligible.
+(One reader said that as of fall 2013, the discount is 15 percent).

 Gyms: The Energy Club, and Arlington, Va., based gym, is offering furloughed feds the chance to workout for free.
 Feds who take advantage of the offer will qualify for discounted memberships once furloughs are over.